GoharKhan11/Odin-Lessons/README.md

 --1-margin-and-padding: Manipulate padding and margins of <div> elements to achieve the desired spacing.
 --2-margin-and-padding: Manipulate padding, spacing, display and font in CSS to achieve the desired layout

+- short-lessons
+-- absolute-link.html: Use absolute and relative links via the anchor <a> tag.
+-- list-lesson.html: Create ordered and unordered lists via the <ol>, <ul> and <li> tags.

 Note: